Skip to main content

 • Split Attribute: Choose the attribute for assigning users to the Control and Rollout groups (for example, id or organization_id).

-3. Define Metrics and monitoring
+3. Define Metrics and Monitoring

 • Data Source and Assignment Table: Confirm your data source and the experiment assignment table for exposure tracking.